Springe09/Project-3/README.md

 # Gaming Guilds
-Gaming Guilds are collectives of indivduals who have pulled their resources to stake and provide scholarships to other "play to earn" gamers.
+Gaming Guilds are collectives of individuals who have pulled their resources to stake and provide scholarships to other "play to earn" gamers.
 These Guilds operate as DAO's (Decentralized Autonomous Organizations).
-A decentralized autonomous organization, or DAO, is a blockchain-based protocol with rules enforced by smart contracts, which are programs stored on a blockchain that run when predetermined conditions are met.
+A decentralized autonomous organization, or DAO, is a blockchain-based organization with rules enforced by smart contracts.
 DAOs can have several purposes, but their main function is to provide an automated way to carry out governance decisions voted on by its members using a governance token.

+Yield Guild is the most successful of these gaming guild swith revenues reported to be around $100 million USD.

 1. [Yield Guild](https://yieldguild.io/)
 2. [Merit Circle Guild](https://meritcircle.io/)